jayveedee/MultipleFileRenamer/README.md

 # Multiple File Renamer

-A program that renames/appends every file's name with a specified new filename
+A program that renames/appends every file's name with a specified new filename in any given directory

 ## Installation